lazypower/dasroot-blog/content/2013-12-14-cooking-the-errbit-charm-with-chef.md

 Date: 2013-12-14 23:12
 Tags: juju, errbit, rails, app-deployment, juju-strano
 Slug: cooking-the-errbit-charm-with-chef
----
+Category: Devops

 My good friend [Marco Ceppi](http://marcoceppi.com) sent me a link to a github repository for Juju Chef Helpers : [https://github.com/Altoros/juju-charm-chef](https://github.com/Altoros/juju-charm-chef)

 I have to admit, I'm really happy this was here.
 I was brain bending around how I was going to try to integrate chef as my provisioner of choice.
 At first glance its a pure abstraction of the chef provisioner in charm hook format.
 Each aspect of the charm correlates to a chef cookbook and associated recipes.

 ![](/content/images/2013/Dec/interesting_call_tracking.jpeg)